> A.L. Lloyd > Songs > The Lover’s Ghost

 The Lover’s Ghost is a variant of the night-visiting ballad The Grey Cock.

 A.L.
 Lloyd sang The Lover’s Ghost unaccompanied on his 1966 album First Person, and this version was reissued in 1994 on his compilation CD Classic A.L.
 Lloyd.
-Lloyd commented in the original album’s sleeve notes:
+Lloyd noted on the original album:

 One of the most persistent of the great ballads is the piece often called The Grey Cock, although, curiously enough Francis J. Child, in his enormous collection, never found a full set of it.
 Several good versions have turned up since Child’s time—the best one was recorded in Birmingham in 1951—in the old form as the tale of the ghostly lover returning to stay with his sweetheart till cock-crow, or in the modern form of a single night-visit, as in the well-known I’m a Rover and Seldom Sober.
 The suggestion of the bird with its golden beak and silver wings that decorates the best versions of the ballad is a borrowing (via Ireland?) of an oriental motif of the jewelled bird of Paradise who crows on the frontier of the other world.
 The same creature is described in some detail in Rimsky Korsakov’s Chanson Hindoue.
 Our version, more formally lyrical than usual, and presenting the woman as the ghostly revenant, is one that the great Irish collector Patrick W. Joyce learnt as boy in the 1830’s in his native village of Glenosheen, Co.
 Limerick.